michael-valdron/rhdh-ai-install/README.md

-# rhdh-ai-cli
+# rhdh-ai-install

-CLI tool to add AI integrations to Red Hat Developer Hub
+An AI integrations library and tool for installing to Red Hat Developer Hub